SMEs make up 98 per cent of Australian businesses and typically turn over between $100,000 and $50,000,000 annually.

 When a business takes some time upfront to get organised, it can dramatically improve business outcomes in the long term.

-matter the size of your business, it’s important to outline your goals and have
+No matter the size of your business, it’s important to outline your goals and have strategies in place.

 A common cry for help from SME owners is often related to their cash flow.
 Regardless of the business, you’re running or how good you are at your craft, at the end of the day cashflow is what you’re tracking.
 Throw this in with trying to work out tax minimisation strategies and risk management and you’re already getting snowed under – and this is only one pillar out of five.
 Identify your high and lowcash flow periods and be prepared for any unexpected expenses that may arise.
 And, if you struggle to get your head around it, get help, and get help early.
 Pre-planning will save you lots of headaches.

 Your employees are your business.
 These are the people that you trust to help you

 Do you know what your brand is? (and no – it’s not your logo!)
 If you don’t know what your brand is or what you stand for, how can you expect your customers to?
 Clarify what your brand is and identify who your customers are.
 Then, you can start mapping out your sales and marketing strategies and maximise your budget with targeted marketing.
 Your marketing plan will reflect the periods you have just identified as your high and low cash flow periods.

 It is essential that your internal systems and processes reflect you and your business needs.
 Ensuring your processes and procedures are up to date will save your staff time – and remember, you’re paying them for their time.
 If you can make it a priority to regularly review your procedures, you’re setting yourself up for efficient work practises.